 If you need to apply for a new British passport or renew it, we recommend doing it sooner rather than later.

-A price increase will begin on 10 April 2025, so you could save a few quid by doing it now.
+A price increase is planned for 8 April 2026, so you could save a few quid by doing it now.

-Tthe cost of applying for a new British passport is due to rise on 10 April 2025, so if you need to do so, then we recommend doing it today or tomorrow to save a few quid.
+The cost of applying for a new British passport is due to rise on 8 April 2026, so if you need to do so, then we recommend doing sooner rather than later to save a few quid.

-If you need your passport quicker, the Premium Service (1 day) application made from within in the UK will rise by a steep £14.50 to £222 for adults.
-It will cost £189 for children.
+If you need your passport quicker, the Premium Service (1 day) application made from within the UK will rise by a steep £17.50 to £239.50 for adults and from £189 to £204 for children.
+(Note: Keep in mind that the 1-day Premium service is technically only for renewals.
+First-time child passports cannot use this service.)

 The increase will apply to both new applications and passport renewals.